gchq/stroom-docs/content/en/community/_index.md

 cascade:
 - type: "docs"
 description: >
-  This section is for the community of developers and users that contirubte to the development of Stroom, its replated applications and its shared content.
+  Stroom is an open source application whose evolution is enhanced by the community of users and developers that contribute content and development effort.
+This section provides the resources for this community, to help with producing content, making changes to Stroom and enhancing this documentation.

 ---